BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_hill_tribes.md

 - Hatred (Rohan)

-**ACTIVE/PASSIVE RULES**
+- **Spear Mastery** `ACTIVE`

-- **Spear Mastery** `ACTIVE` - This model may use its throwing spears as a normal spear during the Fight phase, as long as it hasn't made a shooting attack with it in the Move or Shoot phase.
+This model may use its throwing spears as a normal spear during the Fight phase, as long as it hasn't made a shooting attack with it in the Move or Shoot phase.

 </div>